Emarioo/YoutubeTimebars/README.md

 ## Warning
 I am not sure how well the security on the scripts hold up.
 Could be really bad.
 If you are doing things locally then it is probably fine.
-The chrome extension that's on it's way is currently very much **not** safe.
+The chrome extension that's on it's way is currently very much **not** safe or properly coded.

 ## Features
 - Resume video where you left off.
 - See time bar on other videos update in real time.
+- Time bars/stamps are saved locally if server is unavailable (uses localStorage, be careful when clearing browser data).

+## Features when using a server
 - Time bars are saved on a server per user and not per computer. (meaning, they aren't saved locally which allows you to resume from any computer)
 - You can see all your saved videos when logging in to the web server. (https://serverip/userId)

 ## Coming soon?
 - An official server. (let someone else host the server!)
-- Time bars saved locally if server is unavailable. (no server needed!)
 - Chrome extension

 ## Notes